Jama-analyst/Business-Insight-360/README.md

 Project kick off session, where you should get clear of for what and why this project and all other questions you have with regards to the project

 ## Questions to ask before starting with dashboard
+- [X] Being Proactive
+       - As a Data Analyst, one needs to ask questions, as one needs clarification from the begining
+- [X] NB!
+One should worry about the authority (in terms of the Stakeholders) of the person that you are talking to.
+If one is being very clear and upfront it's gonig to help everybody.
+- [x]	Expectation Management
+       - Setting Realsitic Expectation e.g. Feature Creep (Tony wanted to make it very clear, that he'll not allow making to many changes while the project is on
-- What is the objective of building this PowerBi dashboard?
+- What is the objective of building this PowerBI Dashboard?
 - In what terms the success of this project will be measured?
 - What will be time dead-line of the project?
 - Do the stakeholders expecting pre-view before the actual release?
 - What are all the hopes stakeholders have out of this project?
-- What are all fears the stakeholder have in terms of building this dashboard?
+- What are all fears the stakeholderS have in terms of building this dashboard?
 - Who are all will be using this dashboard and for what purpose?
 - What are all expectation the stakeholders have, by the completion of this project?
 - What can go wrong while building this project?